 • Web automation: Learn how to build automation cases for websites, web applications, and mobile web pages.

-• Desktop automation: Build automation cases for front- and back-office systems, including MS Office, Java, and SAP.
+• Desktop automation: Build automation cases for front- and back-end office systems, including MS Office, Java, and SAP.

-• Virtual automation: Utilize image and text recognition technology to automate Citrix and much more.
+• Virtual automation: Use image and text recognition technology to automate Citrix and much more.

-When your organization is ready for adopting the LEAPWORK Automation Platform, we recommend you consider and make a timeline for the following adoption activities:
+When your organization is ready for adopting the LEAPWORK Automation Platform, we recommend that you consider making a timeline for the following adoption activities:

-• Training: Train everyone in your automation team in how to work with the LEAPWORK Automation Platform.
+Training: Train everyone on your automation team how to work with the LEAPWORK Automation Platform.

-• Automation strategy, management, and execution: Make sure you automate the right processes, in the right order, with
+Automation strategy, management, and execution: Make sure you automate the right processes, in the right order, with the right people.

-LEAPWORK has a partner network that can assist with all adoption activities.
+Check out LEAPWORK's partner network for assistance with all adoption activities.

 If you need help or have any questions, don't hesitate to contact us.